ai4os/ai4-docs/source/user/overview/storage.rst

 deployments to the following hosting platforms:

 * `AI4OS Nextcloud <https://share.services.ai4os.eu/>`__: this is a Nextcloud instance
   deployed for the project users.
-Each user gets a free 5 TB of storage there.
+Each user gets a free 500 GB of storage there.
+  The first time you access this storage, you will need to contact the admins to validate your account.

 To able able to access storage from your deployment, you need to properly :ref:`configure your Storage <user/overview/dashboard:Storage configuration>`